-- 1. If the Fire Alarm sounds, calmly leave the building via the closest safe exit. - a.
+- 1. If the Fire Alarm sounds, calmly leave the building via the closest exit. - a.
 Please note that if you see fire or smell smoke stronger as you head towards the exit, please locate another exit. - 2.
 As you are exiting the building, briefly check the restrooms or classrooms along your route to ensure that everyone is told to evacuate (especially individuals who may not have heard the alarm or those who may need additional assistance).
 If an individual refuses to evacuate, it is not your responsibility to make them leave. - 3.
-Gather in the designated assembly area: ROSE GARDEN.
-Communicate with one another to account for individuals that are not present.
-(Have you seen so-and-so today?
-Nope, they took today off.)
-Assign one leader to report missing or accounted for personnel.
-Use the Floor Leads to determine if each floor and lab has been evacuated.
-Remember that anyone can self-designate to be a floor lead if the usual person is absent.
-Based on the weather and hazards present (i.e. smoke blowing directly over Rose Garden), moving to a safer location may be required.
+Gather in the designated assembly area: Rose garden to the north of SMLC and Clark.
+Use the call tree to account for individuals that are not present.

 6.4.2.
-Evacuation Procedures for persons with disabilities
+ADA Evacuation Procedure